ramensoftware/windows-11-start-menu-styling-guide/Themes/ModernStartMenu/README.md

 * User flyout can only show 4 users.
 * *"Pinned tiles"* and *"All apps"* buttons will stick to the navigation pane for a split second after the pane dismisses.
 * Tiles dragged from the pinned/applist section will have sharp corners and broken background.
+* Right-clicking the group name textbox in edit mode shows a Metro context menu, which cannot be styled (yet).

 ## Unsupported configurations/settings
 * All versions of Windows 10.